isaiahcat/iTunes-Music-Search/README.md

 * [Android Sunflower](https://github.com/android/sunflower)
     * A gardening app illustrating Android development best practices with Android Jetpack
 * [Plaid](https://github.com/nickbutcher/plaid)
-    * Plaid is a showcase of material design that demonstrates the use of material principles to create tactile, bold, understandable UIs
+    * A showcase of material design that demonstrates the use of material principles to create tactile, bold, understandable UIs
 * [RetrofitKotlinDeferred](https://github.com/navi25/RetrofitKotlinDeferred)
     * Simple to Complex Tutorial for making network calls in Android using Retrofit2, Kotlin and its Deferred Type